walterbender/Syllabi/music.md

 -------------------

 There will be two weekly meetings: (1) a discussion and experiment;
 and (2) a recitation for in-depth review of the material.
-Generally each class will begin with discussion of research other people have done on the same topic as last week's exploration topic.
-This discussion may include visits by some of the researchers or by authors who have written on the subject.
-The intent is to encourage students to explore a subject before reading about it.
-This approach tends to avoid biasing interpretations of what might be going on and provides students with their own base of experience to which they can relate when reading research on the topic of interest.
-The second class activity will be an exploration of this week's class goal.

 Requirements
 ------------